Entering Ticket Time Entries in AutoTask

 2. separately advising office administrator of necessary follow-up items (by creating a ticket note, using the "tech handover to office admin ticket" template, or creating a new ticket)

-The tech is also responsible for editing the Status field and making sure they are correct.
-This can be done from the time entry form.
+4. editing the Status field and making sure it is correct.
+(This can be done from the time entry form.)

 Other fields that can be edited from the time entry form include Due Date and Queue.
 You can see these under the section called TICKET QUICK EDITS.
 If there’s more work to be done, you can change the due date and queue directly from the time entry form.